Münster: Middle Ages and early modern period

 In the Middle Ages, the Prince-Bishopric of Münster was a leading member of the Hanseatic League.

 In 1534, an apocalyptic Anabaptist sect, led by John of Leiden, took power in the Münster rebellion and founded a democratic proto-socialistic state.
 They claimed all property, burned all books except the Bible, and called it the "New Jerusalem".
 John of Leiden believed he would lead the elect from Münster to capture the entire world and purify it of evil with the sword in preparation for the Second Coming of Christ and the beginning of the Millennium.
 They went so far as to require all citizens to be naked as preparation for the Second Coming.
 However, the town was recaptured in 1535; the Anabaptists were tortured to death and their corpses were exhibited in metal baskets, which can still be seen hanging from the tower of St. Lambert's Church.

 Part of the signing of the Peace of Westphalia of 1648 was held in Münster.
 This ended the Thirty Years' War and the Eighty Years' War.
 It also guaranteed the future of the prince-bishop and the diocese; the area was to be exclusively Roman Catholic.

-18th, 19th and early 20th centuries
+Eighteenth, nineteenth and early twentieth centuries

 The last outstanding palace of the German baroque period, the Schloss Münster, was created according to plans by Johann Conrad Schlaun.
-The University of Münster (today called "Westfälische Wilhelms-Universität Münster", WWU) was established in 1780.
+The University of Münster (called "Westfälische Wilhelms-Universität Münster", WWU, between 1907 and 2023) was established in 1780.
 It is now a major European centre for excellence in education and research with large faculties in the arts, humanities, theology, sciences, business and law.
 Currently there are about 40,000 undergraduate and postgraduate students enrolled.

 In 1802 Münster was conquered by Prussia during the Napoleonic Wars.
 It was also part of the Grand Duchy of Berg between 1806 and 1811 and the Lippe department of the First French Empire between 1811 and 1813, before returning to Prussian rule.
 It became the capital of the Prussian province of Westphalia.
 In 1899 the city's harbour started operations when the city was linked to the Dortmund-Ems Canal.